AKSW/frankgraphbench/docs/source/getting_started/support.md

     - `epochs`: number of training iterations.
     - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
     - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `all` or `ratings`.
+### transR
+- TransR graph embedding + cosine similarity.
+  - Reference: Yankai Lin, Zhiyuan Liu, Maosong Sun, Yang Liu, and Xuan Zhu.
+2015.
+Learning entity and relation embeddings for knowledge graph completion.
+In Proceedings of the AAAI conference on artificial intelligence, Vol. 29.
+  - Main parameters
+    - `embedding_dim`: the entity embedding dimension, usually between `50` and `300`.
+    - `relation_dim`: the relation embedding dimension, usually equal or smaller than `embedding_dim`.
+    - `scoring_fct_norm`: the norm applied in the interaction function, usually `1` or `2`.
+    - `epochs`: number of training iterations.
+    - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `all` or `ratings`.
+### transD
+- TransD graph embedding + cosine similarity.
+  - Reference: Guoliang Ji, Shizhu He, Liheng Xu, Kang Liu, and Jun Zhao.
+2015.
+Knowledge graph embedding via dynamic mapping matrix.
+In Proceedings of the 53rd annual meeting of the association for computational linguistics and the 7th international joint conference on natural language processing (volume 1: Long papers).
+687–696.
+  - Main parameters
+    - `embedding_dim`: the entity embedding dimension, usually between `50` and `300`.
+    - `relation_dim`: the relation embedding dimension, usually equal or smaller than `embedding_dim`.
+    - `epochs`: number of training iterations.
+    - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `all` or `ratings`.

 ## Pre-processing Methods